Solutions for low-pressure reverse osmosis in municipal water reuse

 Low-pressure reverse osmosis with pressure exchangers offers an energy-efficient solution to municipal water reuse.

 Current global freshwater withdrawals are approximately 4 trillion cubic meters per year and rising, straining available freshwater resources.
-It is vital that we find new and diverse sources for water as demand continues to increase due to population growth and extreme weather brought on by climate change, such as drought.
+It is vital that communities find new and diverse sources for water as demand continues to increase due to population growth and extreme weather brought on by climate change, such as drought.

 Municipal facilities are looking for ways to meet water supply and discharge requirements in energy-efficient, cost-effective, and sustainable ways.
 Low-pressure desalination and water reuse offer viable and effective means to augment water supply, meet water quality requirements, lower costs, satisfy sustainability initiatives, and implement a circular water economy.